kozohosok/gcp-cli-helper/README.md

 ## gcputil.py
 tiny Python3 script for idempotent deployment with gcloud.

-deploy GCP resources with template file like Makefile of make command, playbook of Ansible, or recipe of Chef.
+deploy GCP resources with template file like makefile of make command, playbook of Ansible, or recipe of Chef.

 **parameters:**
 - binfmt: path for google cloud SDK